jim-easterbrook/Photini/README.md

 Photini
 =======

-Easy to use digital photograph metadata (EXIF, IPTC, XMP) editing application.
+An easy to use digital photograph metadata (EXIF, IPTC, XMP) editing application.

 "It doesn't try to be an all-singing, all-dancing image management powerhouse &mdash; it just lets you add information to photos, quickly and easily." &mdash; [Linux Format](http://www.linuxformat.com/) magazine, January 2013